Honey wants to save you money while you shop online, but is this free internet browser extension worth your time and effort?

-In order to give Honey a completely fair shot, I decided to pick a product that I do not yet own and shop around for the best deal — you know, like any good online consumer.
+In order to give Honey a completely fair shot, I decided to pick a product and shop around for the best deal — you know, like any good online consumer.
 Only this time, I was going to do it with the aid of the Honey extension running in my browser’s background.

 Today’s product of choice was the PlayStation 4 game MLB The Show 19.
-A friend recently told me about a price drop on that video game due to the conclusion of the baseball regular season.
+A friend recently told me about a price drop on that video game.

 The new price on this product was supposedly $29.99.
-That’s a nice little discount from the original $59.99 ask on the release date.
+That’s a nice little discount from the original $59.99 ask.

-My friend didn’t give me the details on when or where to acquire the game at that price, so I felt this was the perfect opportunity to see if the Honey extension could help me in a couple of different areas:
+My friend didn’t give me the details on how to get the game at that price, so I felt this was the perfect opportunity to see if the Honey extension could help me:

 Quickly Find the Product at That Price